AMWD Stock Analysis — American Woodmark

 Catalyst to Watch

-Watch for quarterly earnings updates—any sign that the EPS decline is moderating could materially shift sentiment.
+Watch for quarterly earnings updates—any sign that the EPS decline is less severe than -71.2% could support the higher multiple.